animal-tree/Another-Version/2-Opposing-views.md

 Later, my best friend returned, literally.
 We were texting and he remarked, without prompt, saying if he were a Devil, he'd be a "snarky Devil."
 He texted me that of his own accord, knowing nothing about the hospitalization, no context, no prompt.

+That was a small amount of evidence that some communication, message-passing (without known mechanical means), happened non-locally.

 ## Tom Howard

 <p align="center">